AWAvenue/AWAvenueAdsWebSite/en/Knowledge.md

 # How to Use

 ### AdGuard Home
+- (recommended) Copy the available subscription link and import it into AdGuard Home's DNS blacklist to take effect.

-This rule has been added to the official rule list of AdGuard Home.
+- This rule has been added to the official rule list of AdGuard Home.
 You only need to click "Choose Blacklist" and find "AWAvenue Ads Rule" to check and confirm.

 ### AdGuard DNS